 What Are Kentucky Drivers’ Obligations for Insurance?

-When pursuing compensation for a hit and run accident, your attorney may initially advise you to review your insurance policy.
+When pursuing compensation for a hit and run accident, your lawyer may initially advise you to review your insurance policy.
 Kentucky requires all vehicle owners to maintain insurance on their vehicles.
 A failure to do so may cause you to lose your license.
 Drivers may also be subjected to a fine of $500 to $1,000, a sentence of up to 90 days in jail, or both.

 All owners of motor vehicles in Kentucky must carry minimum liability coverage.
 The insurance must meet the following liability requirements: